 As I’ve mentioned before, Eric and I both work from home, which to many of my friends is their worst nightmare.
 I often get the “You mean you’re together 24 hours a day, 7 days a week?” stare that awaits a series of verbal gripes, but truth is, it’s not bad at all.
 We both have our own work spaces and are able to balance our schedules pretty easily.
 But despite both of us being home all day, every day, our meal planning game is most definitely not on point.

 Unless we’ve got something bubbling away in the slow cooker or ready for the Instant Pot, one of us is either scanning the pantry, or running to the market around 5:00.
 It’s just the way we roll around here.
 But both of us are kind of fed up about it, so we’re dedicated to making a change.
 Call it a new year resolution, if you will, but I’m hoping with you folks keeping us honest, we’ll call it a lifestyle change before long.

 One of our favorite on-the-fly meals happens to be these simple Homemade Sloppy Joes.
 They come together super quickly, require minimal ingredients, and they pair perfectly with just about anything from a fresh green salad to Jo Jo Potato Wedges or chips and French onion chip dip.
 Sometimes we serve them on buns, sometimes on leftover biscuits – even a slice of toasted bread works in a pinch!

 What do you say?
 You with us on this whole dinnertime game change?
+I am thinking weeknight dinner favorites like this easy meatloaf recipe or this goulash.
 I’m hoping you could use the motivation too, and we can do this together.
 I’d love to hear your favorite quick and easy meals too!

 Homemade Sloppy Joes